 Hospice care treats the mind, body, and spirit.
 Services may include:

-The hospice team helps the family cope after the death.
+- Bereavement care (helping the family cope after the death)

 The person in charge of care is called the primary care giver.
 This may be a spouse, life partner, family member, or friend.
 In some settings the hospice team will teach the primary care giver how to care for the patient.
 Caring could include turning the patient in bed, and feeding, bathing, and giving the patient medicine.
 The primary care giver will also be taught about signs to look for, so he or she knows when to call the hospice team for help or advice.